The Bankrate promise

 Unfortunately, insurance fraud is common.
 When filing a claim after a natural disaster, it’s vitally important to be completely honest about the resulting damage to your home.
 If your home was damaged by something that’s not covered under your policy, you must say so—attributing that damage to a covered peril is insurance fraud.
 Fraud can also be committed by contractors, which can jeopardize your claim.
 That’s why it’s important to find reputable contractors.
 Fraudulent claims can result in criminal offenses.

 The best home insurance depends on the needs of the homeowner.
 Homes vary widely in price and size, and the coverage needed by the homeowner may depend on location.
-So it’s smart to gather quotes from a few different insurers to compare.
+So it’s smart to gather quotes from a few different insurers to compare coverage types and pricing, so you can find the best home insurance company that meets your coverage needs.

-It depends on the disaster and what kind of insurance you have.
+Insurance typically does cover natural disasters, but it depends on the disaster and what kind of insurance you have.
 Pay close attention to the covered perils listed in your insurance policy to understand how your home and personal belongings are protected if a natural disaster strikes.
+Knowing how to read your homeowners insurance policy can make it easier to determine what’s covered and what’s excluded.
+You can also speak with your insurance agent or company to learn about what is and is not covered under your specific policy type.